Request demo

 • ICCP provides active, continuous protection against corrosion, unlike passive methods like sacrificial anodes.

-• The system can be designed to provide adequate protection for the entire length of the pipeline, even in varying soil conditions.
+• The system can be designed to provide adequate protection for the entire pipeline length, even in varying soil conditions.

 • ICCP can be monitored and adjusted remotely, allowing for efficient maintenance and optimization of the system.